microsoft/BotBuilder-V3/bot-builder-sdk-overview.md

 ### LUIS
 Here is placeholder text for describing the LUIS Dialog
 ### FormFlow
-Here is placeholder text for describign the "FormFlow" dialog (placeholder name for Chris's stuff)
+Here is placeholder text for describing the "FormFlow" dialog (placeholder name for Chris's stuff)